 Often considered as one of the cult Zeiss Contax lenses, this little zoom is not the most versatile zoom you can find, with its limited range, speed and handling.
 It’s fully manual of course, and comes with a push & pull design.
 Some are complaining about the zoom creep problem, as well about the average speed (F3.5 only).
 The long focus throw makes it also difficult to focus fast on a moving target.
 Just like most manual lenses, this little zoom isn’t meant for sport photos or anything requiring to be fast.

 But once you have accepted these limitations, it’s a terrific value for the money.
 On a full frame camera, the 35mm wide end isn’t that bad, and the long end allows to do some portraits.
 The push & pull design is really fun to use, especially when you never tried one.
 The build quality is impressive, the lens is a bit heavy, the focus / zoom feels quite smooth, and I didn’t notice any problem of zoom creep as I didn’t keep it in vertical position much to take photos.
 It just feels like a beautiful object.
 And the images it gives are really good for a zoom.
 Don’t expect a crazy subject isolation, the sharpness isn’t astonishing wide open (but still VERY good), it’s a bit slow to be used indoors, but used as a landscape / street lens, it delivers very very sharp and contrasty images from F5.6, corner to corner.
-At F8, it’s simply very very impressive, corner to corner, any focal length.
+At F8, really its sweet spot, it’s simply very very impressive, corner to corner, any focal length.
+Sharp, great contrast and colors, it’s simply not far from perfection.
+If 35mm is not wide enough and you love to spend a bit of time in front of your computer, you can also stitch several shots and get impressive panoramic shots with less distortion.

 So as a landscape lens, it’s VERY capable if you don’t need a very wide end.